LexFTW/CAD/README.md

 CAD-master\node_modules\@firebase\firestore\dist\index.cjs.js
  ```

- The correct files are in folder *substituation*.
+ The correct files are in folder *replace*.

 ## Testing
 For test the app, you should write the next sentence in the terminal: